Choose Work Ethic Over Skill, Hiring Advice To Small Business Entrepreneurs

 3. Frowned Faces And Rude Customer Approach

-People with poor work ethic hardly find pleasure in the job.
+People with poor work ethics hardly find pleasure in the job.
 Due to the lack of pleasure, they either appear frustrated or angry all the time.
-Anger and resentment of the job translates into an uncheerful face and a ready-to-eat-my-customer face
+Anger and resentment of the job translate into an uncheerful face and a ready-to-eat-my-customer face

 Your customers would not feel welcome at your workplace and the result would be a high customer attrition rate.